Oakland A's move to Las Vegas official following vote by MLB owners

 In June, Nevada's Legislature and governor approved $380 million in public financing for the 30,000-seat ballpark with a retractable roof.
 Still left to be determined is how Fisher would secure private financing for his share of stadium construction costs.

-The move would mean the A's would go from one of the league's largest markets to the smallest market and the team would become the third professional sports franchise to leave Oakland in the last four years.
-The Golden State Warriors relocated to San Francisco in 2019 while the Oakland Raiders left the city for the second time for Las Vegas in 2020.
+The move would mean the A's would become the third professional sports franchise to leave Oakland in the last four years, going from one of the league's largest markets to the smallest market.
+The Golden State Warriors relocated to San Francisco in 2019 while the Raiders left Oakland for the second time in 2020 to play in Las Vegas.

 Las Vegas would become the fourth home for the Athletics, one of the original franchises of the American League.
 The team was founded in 1901 as the Philadelphia Athletics and in 1955 the franchise moved to Kansas City.
 The team relocated to Oakland in 1968.